ThoSe1990/cwt-cucumber/README.md

     Then The volume is 504000
 ```

-Now you can control the execution with `-t` or `--tags` with a bool condition inside the quotes and the corresponding tags:
+Now you can control the execution with `-t` or `--tags` with a tag expression (bool condition) inside the quotes and the corresponding tags:

 ```
 $ ./build/bin/box ./examples/features/tags.feature -t "@small_boxes or @big_boxes"